-- Allow times to express grief balanced with times that the feelings and thoughts are controlled or managed. - Create rituals for closure.
-Remembering those who have died will help the person integrate the past with the present. - iv) Getting support for the grief.
-This is a time when the person needs and deserves all the help she can get.
-If she is grieving multiple losses, she needs sufficient support and safety to begin expressing the complexity and intensity of grief.
+- Find ways to pace themselves (e.g. taking a break for self-care). - Create rituals for closure. - iv)Getting support for the grief.
+If someone is grieving multiple losses, they need sufficient support and safety to begin expressing the complexity and intensity of grief.
 A bereavement support group may provide support for the challenges that the person faces and a venue for sharing.

-- Learn coping strategies that help with her grief.
-She might try something new or different. - Spend grief time alone and with companions. - Connect with others through a bereavement group, or chatlines and bulletin boards on the Internet. - Use active and creative outlets to express her grief.
+- Learn coping strategies that help with their grief.
+They might try something new or different. - Spend grief time alone and with others. - Connect with others through a bereavement group, or chat lines and bulletin boards on the Internet. - Use active and creative outlets to express they grief.